Yasmineral/makers-journey/Week5/activerecord_Setup.md

 rake db:migrate
 ```

-10. Create a user model to set up your classes & declare your belongs to / has many relationships (if any): **models/example.rb**
+10. Create a user model to set up your classes & declare your belongs to / has many relationships (if any).
+You'll use these within your controller. **models/example.rb**
 ```ruby
 class Example < ActiveRecord:: Base belongs_to :listings